Sarum College offers postgraduate programmes validated by the University of Winchester.

-- MA Theology, Imagination and Culture
+- Postgraduate study in Theology, Imagination and Culture

 “The MA process was hugely stimulating for me, but it was the people and environment that made the student experience so uniquely beneficial.
 I sing the praises of Sarum everywhere I go; I am so proud to have spent three years studying there.”

 The normal requirement for postgraduate studies is a good first degree in a related subject.
 However students aged over 21 with other relevant experience and/or training may be admitted subject to interview.

 Sarum College MA students are eligible to purchase an NUS card, now called TOTUM which offers student discounts in the UK and internationally.

 Please note our MA courses are undergoing revalidation during the 2020-2021 academic year.
 This is process by which the College and the University review the course offer to assess the quality and standards.
 Revalidation sometimes leads to programme changes beginning in the 2021-2022 academic year.

 All postgraduate course modules are open to everyone, so you may enrol on any module as an “auditor” without registering for an accredited programme such as the full MA.
 An auditor participates in a module in exactly the same way as students earning a degree, but does not prepare an essay at the end of it.